lwhiteley/css-prefixer/README.md

 -------------------------
 #### options.ignore
-Type: `[String]`
+Type: `[ '' ]`
-Default value: `['{options.prefix}']`
+Default value: `[ '{options.prefix}' ]`

-An array of string that will ignore selector names once it starts with the provided string.
+An array of strings that will ignore selector names once it starts with any of the provided strings.
 The provided prefix is always added to this list by default.

 -------------------------
 #### options.processName